paranoidmonoid/paranoidmonoid/README.md

 ### Hi there 👋

-My name is Karin-Aleksandra Monoid (seriously).
+My name is Karin-Aleksandra Monoid.
 I'm a Senior Software Engineer with background in various programming languages and currently I'm specializing in Kotlin and advocating for functional programming (the good parts!).
 Also I probably tried your favorite backend language on frontend (Scala.js and Kotlin/JS).

 ### My Activities